-Pursuant to an engagement agreement, dated [], 2025, we have engaged WallachBeth Capital, LLC to act as our exclusive Placement Agent to solicit offers to purchase the securities offered pursuant to this prospectus on a best efforts basis.
+Pursuant to a placement agency engagement agreement, dated May 5, 2025, we have engaged WallachBeth Capital, LLC to act as our exclusive Placement Agent to solicit offers to purchase the securities offered pursuant to this prospectus on a best efforts basis.
 The engagement agreement does not give rise to any commitment by the Placement Agent to purchase any of our securities, and the Placement Agent will have no authority to bind us by virtue of the engagement agreement.
 The Placement Agent is not purchasing or selling any of the securities offered by us under this prospectus, nor is it required to arrange for the purchase or sale of any specific number or dollar amount of securities.
 This is a "best efforts" offering and there is no minimum offering amount required as a condition to the closing of this offering.
 The Placement Agent has agreed to use reasonable best efforts to arrange for the sale of the securities by us.
-Therefore, we may not sell all of the shares of Common Stock, Pre-Funded Warrants and April 2025 Warrants being offered.
+Therefore, we may not sell all of the shares of Common Stock, Pre-Funded Warrants and May 2025 Warrants being offered.
 The terms of this offering are subject to market conditions and negotiations between us, the Placement Agent and prospective investors.
 The Placement Agent does not guarantee that it will be able to raise new capital in any prospective offering.
 The Placement Agent may engage sub-agents or selected dealers to assist with the offering.

-Investors purchasing securities offered hereby will have the option to execute a securities purchase agreement with us.
+Certain investors purchasing securities offered hereby have executed a securities purchase agreement with us.
 In addition to rights and remedies available to all purchasers in this offering under federal securities and state law, the investors which enter into a securities purchase agreement will also be able to bring claims of breach of contract against us.
-The ability to pursue a claim for breach of contract provides those investors with a means to enforce the following covenants uniquely available to them under the securities purchase agreement, including: (i) timely delivery of shares; (ii) a covenant to not enter into variable rate transactions for a period of [] days following the closing of the offering, subject to certain exceptions; (iii) a covenant to not enter into any financings for [] days from closing of the offering; and (iv) indemnification for breach of contract.
+The ability to pursue a claim for breach of contract provides those investors with a means to enforce the following covenants uniquely available to them under the securities purchase agreement, including: (i) timely delivery of shares; (ii) a covenant to not enter into variable rate transactions for a period of 12 months following the closing of the offering, subject to certain exceptions, including that the prohibition against entering into an "at the market" offering will expire 60 days following the closing of the offering; (iii) a covenant to not enter into any financings for 60 days from closing of the offering; and (iv) indemnification for breach of contract.
 The nature of the representations, warranties and covenants in the securities purchase agreements shall include:

-- standard issuer representations and warranties on matters such as organization, qualification, authorization, no conflict, no governmental filings required, current in SEC filings, no litigation, labor or other compliance issues, environmental, intellectual property and title matters and compliance with various laws such as the Foreign Corrupt Practices Act; and - covenants regarding matters such as registration of warrant shares, no integration with other offerings, no stockholder rights plans, no material nonpublic information, use of proceeds, indemnification of purchasers, reservation and listing of shares of Common Stock, and no subsequent equity sales for [] days, subject to certain exceptions.
+- standard issuer representations and warranties on matters such as organization, qualification, authorization, no conflict, no governmental filings required, current in SEC filings, no litigation, labor or other compliance issues, environmental, intellectual property and title matters and compliance with various laws such as the Foreign Corrupt Practices Act; and - covenants regarding matters such as registration of warrant shares, no integration with other offerings, no stockholder rights plans, no material nonpublic information, use of proceeds, indemnification of purchasers, reservation and listing of shares of Common Stock, and no subsequent equity sales for 45 days, subject to certain exceptions.

-This offering will terminate on [], 2025, unless we decide to terminate the offering (which we may do at any time in our discretion) prior to that date.
+This offering will terminate on May 15, 2025, unless we decide to terminate the offering (which we may do at any time in our discretion) prior to that date.
 We will have one closing for all the securities purchased in this offering.
-The combined public offering price per share (or Pre-Funded Warrant) and April 2025 Warrants will be fixed for the duration of this offering.
+The combined public offering price per share (or Pre-Funded Warrant) and May 2025 Warrants will be fixed for the duration of this offering.